 COSMO-SkyMed is a 4-spacecraft constellation, conceived by ASI (Agenzia Spaziale Italiana), and funded by the Italian Ministry of Research (MUR) and the Italian Ministry of Defense (MOD), Italy.

-The Deimos-1 satellite is owned and operated by DEIMOS Imaging and was developed in collaboration with SSTL.
-A member of the Disaster Monitoring Constellation, the satellite provides imagery for commercial applications, for government use and for rapid-response following disasters.
+The Deimos-1 satellite was built by SSTL and is owned by Deimos Imaging.
+The satellite provides imagery for commercial applications, for government use and for rapid-response following disasters.

 GOSAT (Greenhouse gases Observing Satellite) is a JAXA (Japan Aerospace Exploration Agency) mission within the GCOM (Global Change Observation Mission) program of Japan.

-The primary science objective of GRACE is to measure the Earth's gravity field and it's time variability with unprecedented accuracy.
-The secondary science objective is to obtain about 150 very precise globally distributed vertical temperature and humidity profiles of the atmosphere per day using the GPS radio occultation technique.
+The primary science objective of GRACE was to measure the Earth's gravity field and its time variability with unprecedented accuracy.
+The secondary science objective was to obtain approximately 150 very precise globally distributed vertical temperature and humidity profiles of the atmosphere per day using the GPS radio occultation technique.